AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md

 * `ECID`
 * `mobilePhone.number`

-The abandon cart audience is streaming and therefore can be used by the Destination framework for this use case.
+the abandon cart audience is evaluated as a streaming audience and therefore can be used by the destinations framework for this use case.

 * Stream/Triggered
     * [Advertising](/help/destinations/catalog/advertising/overview.md)/[Paid Media & Social](/help/destinations/catalog/social/overview.md)